The Liberator Fairing. Elvis had one.

 It stands out in a crowd.
 It is rare.
-You're lucky to find one.
+You are lucky to find one.

 Dates sold: 1975-77